Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

 - **Trip to Kashmir:**
    Absolutely stunning.
 Like walking through a postcard.
+   The Himalayas were... the Himalayas.
+It was like walking through a wallpaper.
    Also saw a very different side of India—one shaped by conflict.
 Felt privileged, and grateful for those who protect us.

 - **The Boys' Goa Trip (Finally):**